 Debt securities classified as held-to-maturity are carried at amortized cost (based on the straight-line method) using the moving-average method.
-Other securities with readily determinable fair value are carried at prevailing market price at the balance sheet date (cost of securities sold is calculated using the moving-average method).
-However, securities which have no market price are carried at cost using the moving-average method.
+Available-for-sales securities are carried at their market prices (cost of securities sold is calculated using primarily the moving-average method) except for those without market prices, such as investments in partnership, etc are carried at cost using the moving-average method.